Audi Q7: Transmission

-All models include 6-speed Tiptronic automatic transmission as standard.
+All models include a 6-speed Tiptronic automatic transmission as standard which is made by Aisin and is shared with the Porsche Cayenne and Volkswagen Touareg.
 A 6-speed manual transmission was offered only in Europe on the first generation Q7 with the 3.6-litre engine.
-From 2010 (2011 model year in the U.S.), the ZF 8-speed automatic transmission is standard.
+From 2010 (2011 model year in the U.S.), the Aisin–Toyota 8-speed automatic transmission is standard.

 Second generation (Typ 4M; 2015)

 The second generation Audi Q7 was unveiled in January 2015 at the North American International Auto Show in Detroit.
 The diesel- and petrol-powered versions were released for retail sales in 2015, followed shortly by diesel-powered plug-in hybrid variant, which is sold in Europe, but not in Canada.

 Regardless of engine, all Q7's come with a ZF 8HP 8-speed automatic transmission and a Quattro Permanent all-wheel drive system with a self-locking center differential and a default 40:60 front-to-rear torque split.
 Depending on available traction, up to 70% of available power can be diverted to the front axle, or up to 85% to the rear axle, without ESP intervention.

 In 2016, the BBC noted the Q7 as one of several models on the market which were too large to fit in a standard parking space.